vincentgrotte/graveyard/ng-ctr/README.md

 # devmode

+# This is used to write a "devmode" copmonent into an angular application and then remove it again.
+# Similar to using git stash and apply

 ### Installation:
 - `cd /path/to/devmode/`
 - The install script needs a path to an angular project. eg. `./install.sh "path/to/angular/frontend/src"`